runtastic/request_handler/README.md

 sent by the client are ignored and will cause a warning.

 Generic query params can be added by using the `query` block.
 This may be useful if parameters should be validated which cannot be assigned to other predefined option blocks.

+A `type` param can be passed in the `body` block, or the `resource` block in [multipart requests](#multipart-requests) (like `question` in the example below).
+You can pass either a symbol or a string.
+At the moment there are only "jsonapi" and "json" available for `type`.
+This defines if the JsonApiDocumentParser or JsonParser is used.
+If nothing is defined, JsonApiDocumentParser will be used by default.

 ```ruby
 require "dry-validation"